Cristiano Lucarelli: Club career

 However, on 13 July, Lucarelli agreed to join Shakhtar Donetsk for £6 million, signing a three-year contract worth £2.8 million a season, thus becoming the first Italian to play in Ukraine.

-Lucarelli scored his first European goal for Shakhtar in their 3–1 third qualifying round return game of the 2007–08 Champions league against FC Red Bull Salzburg on 29 August 2007.
+Lucarelli scored his first European goal for Shakhtar in their 3–1 third qualifying round return game of the 2007–08 Champions League against Red Bull Salzburg on 29 August 2007.

-On 15 January 2008, Lucarelli was sold to Parma F.C. for ₤4 million, and he signed a three-and-a-half year, ₤1.2 million contract.
+On 15 January 2008, Lucarelli was sold to Parma for ₤4 million, and he signed a three-and-a-half year, ₤1.2 million contract.
 His younger brother, Alessandro, joined him at Parma for the 2008–09 season.
 His time at Parma did not prove to be particularly successful, as he scored only four goals in 16 matches in the remaining half of the 2007–08 season, with his side being ultimately relegated to Serie B after a long struggle with results.
-He opted to stay with Parma also for the 2008–09 season, aiming to offer his contribution to bring the team back into the top flight.
-During the first part of the season, he initially served as the club's captain, and played 19 games, scoring a total eight goals; however, on 5 February, ahead of the team's away fixture against Ancona, he was ultimately left out of the first team after leaving a training session early, and was subsequently featured intermittently throughout the second half of the season.
+He also opted to stay with Parma for the 2008–09 season, aiming to contribute to bringing the team back in the topflight.
+During the first part of the season, he initially served as the club's captain and played 19 games, scoring a total of eight goals; however, on 5 February, ahead of the team's away fixture against Ancona, he was ultimately left out of the first team after leaving a training session early.
+He was subsequently featured intermittently throughout the second half of the season.
 In total, he only made 29 appearances for the club throughout the season (out of a possible 42), scoring 12 goals.

-In July 2009 Lucarelli completed a much-publicized comeback at Livorno on a loan move from Parma; he had already played for Livorno from 2003 to 2007.
+In July 2009, Lucarelli completed a much-publicized comeback at Livorno on a loan move from Parma; he had already played for Livorno from 2003 to 2007.

-In June 2010, after Livorno's relegation to Serie B and consequently, the loan ending, he returned to Parma, who continued in Serie A.
+In June 2010, after Livorno's relegation to Serie B and the end of his loan, he returned to Parma, who continued in Serie A.

 On 21 August 2010, it was announced that he had been loaned to Napoli.
 After two seasons with the club, he announced his retirement after the end of the 2011–12 season.